auremoser/web-coding/syllabus.md

 ##9/9/15
 ####MARK-UP/DOWN: SELF-PUBLISHING IN INTERACTIVE NEWS

->"I just wanted to share my view on the distinction I personally make between the two main types of visualisation function: exploratory and explanatory" ~ A. Kirk
+>"I just wanted to share my view on the distinction I personally make between the two main types of visualization function: exploratory and explanatory" ~ A. Kirk

+How can you be a journalist with integrity and intelligence in our contemporary world?
+You compete with social media, Medium, online platforms for editorializing quotidian experience.
+Your role is to provide information, unbiased but intelligible, this is the value you bring to your profession, and technologies gives you the media to communicate those values with clarity and immersive quality.
+This involves some code, but also concise research that guides readers to a greater understanding of the topics you are treating.

+We'll talk about ways you can publish your work, and practice a few different methods of distributing narrative.

 ![Ramadan Tweets](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/ramadan.gif)